BrandonLombard/BrandonLombard.github.io/index.md

 #### Project 1: Software Engineering and Design

 The first artifact of this portfolio is a Mehanic Service Order Website, where customers can fill out a form with their chosen services and see the total cost.
+This is an example of my full stack capabilities.

 <center>
   <img src="mechanic_shop_final.png" height=250>